BemaFisher/Quoridor_Game/README.md

 When each player tries to place a fence on the board, the position of the fence is defined by a letter and coordinates.
 For vertical fences, we use `v` and for horizontal fences, we use `h`.
 As an example, for the blue fence (vertical) in the picture, we use the coordinate of the top corner to define it and for the red fence (horizontal), we use coordinate of the left corner to define it.

 ## Validation rules

-Consult the video and the PDF file's page 9, linked at the top of this README, to understand the game play rules and make sure that your program implements them.

 For example, jumping over the pawn is allowed only when the two pawns face each other.
 Diagonal movement is allowed when blocked by pawn + fence.
 A fence only blocks 1 square.
 Fences cannot be moved once placed thus they cannot be reused.
 The baseline cannot be blocked off with the fences.
 All the rules from the video and the PDF apply unless the README or an Instructor explicitly says otherwise.